 The value of a Carthage education can’t be summed up in percentage points or statistics.
 But the following quick facts will give you a quick look at what a Carthage education is all about.

 - Founded in 1847.
 (Read more about Carthage’s rich history)

-- 80-acre campus on the shore of Lake Michigan.
+- More than 80 acres campus on the shore of Lake Michigan.
 (Read more about our location)